MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/can't-connect-error-searching-people-owa.md

 Install the English language pack using the corresponding language .cab files from [Language Pack ISO for Windows Server](/windows-hardware/manufacture/desktop/add-language-packs-to-windows).
 Check if the package is installed by using the following steps:

-1. From a Command prompt, run the command:
+1. From a Command prompt, run the following command:

     ```command
     intl.cpl